 Target Population and Samples¶

-The target population covered in the SOEP is defined as the residential population living in private households within the current boundaries of the Federal Republic of Germany (FRG).
-Because of changes in these boundaries (in 1990) and changes in the residential population due to migration, various adaptations have been applied to the initial sampling structure to keep the sample’s representativity.
+The target population covered in the SOEP is defined as the population of private households residing within the current boundaries of the Federal Republic of Germany (FRG).
+Because of changes in these boundaries (in 1990) and changes in the population due to migration, various adaptations have been made to the initial sampling structure to maintain the sample’s representativity.
 In addition, certain groups have been oversampled to increase the statistical power.

 The SOEP was expanded to the territory of the German Democratic Republic in June 1990, only six months after the fall of the Berlin Wall.
-A further addition in 1994/95 was a sample of migrants who came to Germany after 1984, to take the influx of ethnic Germans from former Soviet countries into account.
-Two samples representative of the entire population in Germany were added in 1998 and 2000, to counter effects of panel attrition and to increase the overall sample size.
-In 2002, a high income sample was added, while in 2006 and 2009, additional refreshment samples were drawn.
+In 1994/95, a boost sample of migrants who came to Germany after 1984 was added to take the influx of ethnic Germans from former Soviet countries into account.
+In 2013 another sample of migrants which includes individuals who immigrated to Germany after 1995 or second-generation immigrants was added.
+Since then, multiple migration or refugees samples were added in cooperation with the IAB (Institut für Arbeitsmarkt- und Berufsforschung) or the BAMF (Bundesamt für Migration und Flüchtlinge)

-However, one of the ideas of SOEP is, that the users have full information available about survey methodological issues and survey design.
-Which means in this case that you can of course identify the corresponding sample for each observation.
-In the following section, we present details on each of the samples, which - unless stated otherwise - are multi-stage random samples with regional clusters.
-The respondent’s households are selected by random-walk routines.
+However, one of the ideas of the SOEP is that the users have full information available about survey methodological issues and survey design, which in this case means that you can identify the corresponding sample for each observation.
+In the following section, we present details on each of the samples, which unless stated otherwise are multi-stage random samples with regional clusters.
+The households are selected by random-walk routines.

 For an extensive discussion on sampling (and weighting), see: Survey methods.